Reviewing Bioceres Crop Solutions (BIOX) & Its Competitors

 |2.39

-As a group, “Agricultural chemicals” companies have a potential downside of 4.04%.
-Given Bioceres Crop Solutions’ rivals higher possible upside, analysts plainly believe Bioceres Crop Solutions has less favorable growth aspects than its rivals.
+As a group, “Agricultural chemicals” companies have a potential downside of 5.08%.
+Given Bioceres Crop Solutions’ rivals higher possible upside, analysts clearly believe Bioceres Crop Solutions has less favorable growth aspects than its rivals.

 Summary